m4rc1e/Libre-Caslon-Text/docs/2018-10-22-evaluation/README.md

 **To make it useful at a basic level:**

-- A Bold Italic will need to be added, with care taken to make the weight properly match the upright Bold.
+- Font metrics should be adjusted so that the text style is closer in body size to common fallback fonts
+- The regular weight instance should have a little more weight, so that the text style is closer in body size to common fallback fonts
 - Anchors will need to be added to the bold in order to properly compose diacritics.
 - The character set will need to be expanded somewhat, in order to meet Adobe Latin 3 or 4 (need to find current gfonts expectation).
+- A Bold Italic will need to be added, with care taken to make the weight properly match the upright Bold.
 - Letters will need to be given overlaps and made compatible for interpolation, where they aren’t yet (it’s unclear in how many letters this is the case).
-- Font metrics should be adjusted so that the text style is closer in body size to common fallback fonts

 **To make it _good_:**